endeavouros-team/PKGBUILDS/bash-app-translate/bash-app-translate.md

 source /usr/share/endeavouros/translations/bash-app-translate "${appname}" || exit 1
 ```

+In addition, the app needs to implement the *translation files* and use the translated strings with a special (but simple) syntax.<br>
+The initialization above finds the proper translation file (see **Translation files** below) automatically.

 <small>Note: the `${appname}` often is `${0##*/}` which provides the name of the app in a script file.</small>

-In addition, the app needs to implement the *translation files* and use the translated string with a special syntax.<br>
-The initialization above finds the proper translation file (see **Translation files** below) automatically.

 ## Translation files